crystal-lang/crystal-book/docs/guides/ci/travis.md

 In this section we are going to use [Travis CI](https://travis-ci.org/) as our continuous-integration service.
 Travis CI is [mostly used](https://docs.travis-ci.com/user/tutorial/#more-than-running-tests) for building and running tests for projects hosted at GitHub.
 It supports [different programming languages](https://docs.travis-ci.com/user/tutorial/#selecting-a-different-programming-language) and for our particular case, it supports the [Crystal language](https://docs.travis-ci.com/user/languages/crystal/).

+!!! note
->**Note:**If you are new to continuous integration (or you want to refresh the basic concepts) we may start reading the [core concepts guide](https://docs.travis-ci.com/user/for-beginners/).
+    If you are new to continuous integration (or you want to refresh the basic concepts) we may start reading the [core concepts guide](https://docs.travis-ci.com/user/for-beginners/).

 Now let's see some examples!